NguyenHiu/Spending-Management/README.md

 ### Features

-1. Get Balance: calculates transactions in blockchain to know how many money you have, using the same mechanism as bitcoin.
+1. Get Balance: calculates transactions in blockchain to know how much money you have, using the same mechanism as bitcoin.
 ```console
 Balance = (money in) - (money out)
 ```